Mitch Haniger Player Props: Giants vs. Rockies

-Mitch Haniger and his .341 on-base percentage over his past 10 games (78 points higher than his season-long percentage), will be in action for the San Francisco Giants versus the Colorado Rockies and Connor Seabold on June 7 at 8:40 PM ET.
+The San Francisco Giants, including Mitch Haniger (.349 on-base percentage in past 10 games, 72 points above season-long percentage), take on starting pitcher Chase Anderson and the Colorado Rockies at Coors Field, Thursday at 3:10 PM ET.

-In his last game he had a one-hit showing (1-for-5) against the Rockies.
+He had a one-hit showing in his last game (1-for-2) against the Rockies.

 Mitch Haniger Game Info & Props vs. the Rockies